Where to find advice on beekeeping and protecting your honey bees from diseases and pests.

 The two notifiable bee diseases are:

-If one of these pests or diseases is found in your apiary, the NBU will serve a notice requiring that the hive is treated or destroyed.
-The inspector will provide you with more information about what you need to do.
+If one of these pests or diseases is found in your colony, the apiary will be put under a Standstill Notice until it is cleared of the pest or disease.
+The Inspector will provide you with more information about what you need to do.

-Varroa, a parasitic mite, is an endemic pest of honey bees in England and Wales and is the main bee health problem for beekeepers.
-Uncontrolled Varroa can cause severely infested honey bee colonies to collapse within a few weeks.
+Varroa, a parasitic mite, is a common pest of honey bees in England and Wales.
+It is a main contributor to the poor health of honey bee colonies and if left uncontrolled, can cause the collapse of colonies within a few weeks.

 Pesticide treatments for Varroa